Caramel Chocolate Chip Cookies

 Friday was a big day for house projects while I was working from home.
 My new dishwasher arrived mid-day and was a super quick and painless installation which was a nice surprise.
 I realized over Christmas that I’m officially old because I spent some time browsing the appliance aisles of Sears with my parents while I narrowed down my selection of dishwasher and then purchased it in Boston and have been anxiously awaiting it’s arrival.
 My old dishwasher sounded like an airplane was taking off and just got wicked lazy about actually cleaning the dishes well.
 So this new Bosch one is silent and does it’s job right.
 Yay adulthood!

 Later in the day the Crate and Barrel delivery guys brought my new media stand for the family room.
-I’ve been trying to find a good TV stand for two years, and spent some time toying with the idea of mounting my TV.
+I’ve been trying to find a good TV stand for two years, and spent some time toying with the idea of mounting my TV and researching how to assemble a TV bed.
 I picked this out two weekends ago shopping with my favorite furniture buddy Lauren, and talked the C+B people into some good discounts.
 Lauren even found an additional discount online Friday so I saved an extra $40.
 Wahoo.